Snoozeds/dankrpg-web/docs/README.md

 - A wide variety of items, equipment, and enemies.
 - User interactions, such as marrying and duelling other users.

-DankRPG is also open source with a permissive license (MIT).
+DankRPG is also open source with a permissive license (Apache 2.0).
 This means that you can run your own instance of the bot, and even modify it to your liking.
 You can find the source code [here](https://github.com/Snoozeds/DankRPG).

 ## Getting started: